Toward Instance-Optimal State Certification With Incoherent Measurements: Overview of Techniques

+\paragraph{Adaptive Lower Bounds.} As we discussed following Theorem~\ref{thm:instance_adaptive_informal}, the ideas above can also be implemented in the setting where one can choose incoherent measurements \emph{adaptively} (see Theorem~\ref{thm:instance_adaptive_informal}).
+The reason the lower bound we obtain is not instance-optimal is the same technical reason that \cite{bubeck2020entanglement} was not able to obtain an optimal lower bound in the special case of mixedness testing, namely that there is some lossy balancing step to handle a certain low-probability event (see the proof of Theorem~\ref{thm:bcl} in Appendix~\ref{app:bcl_defer}).

-\paragraph{Upper Bound}
+\subsection{Upper Bound}

-The algorithm we give for state certification is reminiscent of the instance near-optimal algorithm for identity testing from \cite{diakonikolas2016new}.
 As in our lower bound proof, we will partition the spectrum of $\sigma$ into buckets.
-We will also place all especially small eigenvalues of $\sigma$ in a single bucket of their own.
+We will also place all especially small eigenvalues of $\sigma$ in a single bucket of their own\--- this latter bucket will contain the smallest eigenvalues of $\sigma$ that together sum to $O(\epsilon^2)$.
+For the purposes of discussion in this section, we will call this the ``negligible bucket'' and we will call all others ``non-negligible buckets.''

-Our starting point is a basic algorithm for state certification when the eigenvalues of $\sigma$ all fall within the same bucket; similar to the mixedness tester in \cite{bubeck2020entanglement}, this algorithm is based on measuring our copies of unknown state $\rho$ in a Haar-random basis and running a classical identity tester \cite{diakonikolas2016new}.
+For starters, in Section~\ref{subsec:generic_cert} we give a simple algorithm ({\sc BasicCertify}, see Algorithm~\ref{alg:basic}) for state certification which is already optimal up to constant factors when the eigenvalues of $\sigma$ all fall within the same bucket.
+Similar to the mixedness tester in \cite{bubeck2020entanglement}, this algorithm is based on measuring our copies of unknown state $\rho$ in a Haar-random basis and running a classical identity tester \cite{diakonikolas2016new}.
+As the analysis is very similar to that of \cite{bubeck2020entanglement}, we defer the details to Section~\ref{subsec:generic_cert}.

-Now for a general mixed state $\sigma$, suppose there are $m$ buckets in total.
-At a high level, if the state $\rho$ to which we get copy access is $\epsilon$-far in trace distance from $\sigma$, then by triangle inequality at least one of four things can happen.
-There may be a bucket consisting of moderately large eigenvalues for which the corresponding principal submatrix of $\sigma$ is $\Omega(\epsilon/m^2)$-far from that of $\rho$, in which case we can run the abovementioned basic algorithm.
-Otherwise, there may be two buckets consisting of moderately large eigenvalues for which the corresponding pair of off-diagonal blocks in $\sigma$ are $\Omega(\epsilon/m^2)$-far from the corresponding submatrix in $\rho$.

-If neither of these two cases happen, then for the single bucket consisting of all especially small eigenvalues of $\sigma$, the corresponding principal submatrix of $\sigma$ is $\Omega(\epsilon^2)$-far from that of $\rho$, in which case we can use a two-element POVM, one element given by the projector to that submatrix, to estimate the total mass of $\rho$ within that submatrix.
-In this case, $O(1/\epsilon^2)$ copies suffice.
-Finally, it could be that the none of the above three cases hold, which would imply that $\rho$ and $\sigma$ differ primarily in the off-diagonal block with rows indexed by the bucket of small eigenvalues and columns indexed by the complement.
-But by basic linear algebra (Fact~\ref{fact:tracepsd}), this would yield a contradiction!